 “[Otto at IKN] says buy hold win and you are saying this is a blowoff [in gold] and people saying stocks are overbought are not right either.
 Bill Fleckenstein, Fred Hickey and Jesse Felder are all taking opposite stance on semis and the stock market and I don’t consider them robots.
 I guess this makes markets.”

 I have not called it a blow off in gold.
 I have called it a launch to a potential new bull market.
 And in holding gold since 2003, I have to be believe I am in the “buy, hold, win” club.
 But the point is that experts will often challenge your stance (Fred Hickey is evidently a technology expert bearish on tech in general, Semis in particular, and bullish on gold and gold stocks) but going with your own analysis or at least vetting that of others ultimately makes you a stronger investor or trader.

 There do not need to be dividing lines like ‘I am a gold bug and so that is mutually exclusive to other market views’.
 There just needs to be right, within the context of time frames.
 At this point of the current cycle the Semiconductors are leading again and that has in the past meant positive future economic prospects.
-However, with the Fed sitting like a mother hen on its measly 1/4 point Fed Funds rate, inflationary chickens could well be coming home to roost on this cycle as well.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+However, with the Fed sitting like a mother hen on its measly 1/4 point Fed Funds rate, inflationary chickens could well be coming home to roost on this cycle as well.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.